 - Trans fats and high-fructose corn syrup-containing foods and beverages should be avoided.

 - Carefully manage your prescription and over-the-counter medicine use, as Tylenol is a common cause of liver injury.

 - Exercise on a regular basis and by limiting red meat consumption.

 - By practicing safe sex and not sharing needles, you can reduce your chances of developing viral hepatitis.

-RMI HPB and liver transplant department offers diagnostic and treatment of diseases related to liver, gallbladder and bile ducts, and pancreas.
-Liver treatment includes liver tumors, liver cyst, primary liver cancer which develops mostly within liver, secondary liver cancer which spread to liver from colon, breast and ovaries and liver transplantation. gallbladder and bile ducts treatment includes, gallstones diseases, bile duct stones, gallbladder and bile cancer and biliary cystic lesions.
+RMI HPB and liver transplant department offer diagnostic and treatment of diseases related to liver, gallbladder and bile ducts, and pancreas.
+Liver treatment includes liver tumors, liver cyst, primary liver cancer which develops mostly within liver, secondary liver cancer which spread to the liver from the colon, breast, ovaries, and liver transplantation. gallbladder and bile ducts treatment includes gallstone diseases, bile duct stones, gallbladder and bile cancer and biliary cystic lesions.
 Lastly, pancreas treatment includes pancreas cancer and pancreatitis.